-If Gain = 1, Level = %; If Gain >1, Level = (Gain) x 9999
+Calculated by: If Gain = 1, Level = %; If Gain >1, Level = (Gain) x 9999

-Fill out necessary parameters to provide an "At Start-up Reference" for customer and Novatec in the event parameters are inadvertently changed at a later date.
+Fill out necessary parameters to provide an "At Start-up Reference" for customer and Novatec in the event parameters are inadvertently changed later.
 This will also help future troubleshooting.